-Band reunions are a thing these days, and if they don’t actually happen, every week some rumor or another pops up about the potentiality of a reunion happening.
-What you do not often see though, is new material, usually it’s just artists living off past glories and churning out greatest hits sets left, right and center.
-Why, well usually any new material is never as good, while also when artists try and pimp their new material in concert, people inevitably cue for more beer or relieve themselves in the washer rooms.
+Band reunions are a thing these days, and if they don’t actually happen, every week some rumor pops up about the potentiality of a reunion happening.
+What you do not often see though, is new material.
+Usually, it’s just artists living off past glories and churning out greatest hits sets left, right and center.
+Why?
+Well, usually any new material is never as good, while also when artists try and pimp their new material in concert, people inevitably cue for more beer or relieve themselves in the washer rooms.
 Somehow, I do not think this will be the case with Blur though as they prepare to tour their first album of new material featuring all members in sixteen years.

 Yes, Blur have a new album out and it is called The Magic Whip and yes, it is very, very good, so good in fact I would say it ranks up there with their best work from the 90s.
 The story behind this album is also quite interesting, as it started life as a series of jam sessions in between concerts on a tour to South East Asia after an initial gig was canceled.
 The band ended up in Hong Kong in a small back ally studio and played around with their instruments for a few days, not knowing the results would yield an album a couple of years later.
 The influence of the big city is seen lyrically and sound-wise throughout the album, with themes of over-population, urban life, crowded streets and being lost in the city coming through strongly in the songs.
 While musically, the band takes the opportunity to experiment with some different sounds not seen in their previous work.
 Despite new sounds such as reggae, experimental, soul and folk influences coming through in many of the tracks, this album does, however, have a sense of familiarity about it and one can certainly here Blur, Gorillaz, and even Damon Albarn influences in its overall sound and feel.
 So I guess, it’s not entirely a complete departure, but more a varied and eclectic mix of the old and the new.